nolecram/my_professional_journey_Vol-2_The-Cloud-Transition-2006-to-2012/docs/blog-posts/high-availability-cloud.md

 ![Marco Celon](../../assets/images/colleagues/marco-celon-photo.jpg)

-Marco is a solutions consultant at Cisco, based in Australia.
-He is a former IBM cloud delivery specialist (2006-2012) who worked across three regions during his IBM tenure: Italy (2006-2010), Dubai/Middle East (2010-2012), and Australia (2012).
+Marco is an IBM cloud delivery specialist based in Australia.
+During his IBM tenure (2006-2012), he worked across three regions: Italy (2006-2010), Dubai/Middle East (2010-2012), and Australia (2012), with involvement in cloud proposals for SW Europe, MEA, and APAC markets.
+He is currently engaged with private cloud implementations in the Australia/New Zealand region.

 ---